-- 3.3.4 Improve connectivity, capacity, accessibility and safety of the Rose Creek Trail for all users through the implementation of bicycle rails, slip ramps, lighting and other trail access improvements at the following locations:
+- 3.3.4 Improve connectivity, capacity, accessibility and safety of the Rose Creek Trail for all users through the implementation of bicycle rails, slip ramps, downward facing and shielded pedestrian-scale lighting and other trail access improvements at the following locations:

 - Damon Avenue

 - Garnet Avenue

 - Figueroa Boulevard

 - Magnolia Avenue

 - Hornblend Street

 - Grand Avenue

-- 3.3.5 Encourage the design of commercial, residential, and mixed-use developments to include secure, accessible bicycle parking and bike share near building entrances and/or easily identifiable locations that may include, but may not be limited to, bicycle corrals, racks, lockers, or other type of protected facility.
+- Design of commercial, residential, and mixed-use developments to include secure, accessible bicycle parking and bike share near building entrances and/ or easily identifiable locations that may include, but may not be limited to, bicycle corrals, racks, lockers, or other type of protected facility, in sufficient quantity to adequately serve residents and visitors.

 - 3.3.6 Introduce traffic calming measures to improve pedestrian and bicyclist safety and comfort, and to reduce speeding and traffic diversion from arterial streets onto residential streets and alleyways.

 - 3.3.7 Coordinate with Caltrans to retrofit and/or reconstruct freeway underpasses to foster bicycle connections to the Balboa Avenue Station, Mission Bay Park, De Anza Cove and Rose Creek Trail.